-Bitter melon or bitter gourd (Momordica charantia, gyoja) is one of those vegetables that are extremely healthy, apparently – and a particularly bitter medicine.
+Bitter melon or bitter gourd (Momordica charantia, goya in Japanese, kugua in Chinese) is one of those vegetables that are extremely healthy, apparently – and a particularly bitter medicine.

-Half the bitter melon, remove the seeds and pulp with a spoon.
+- Half the bitter melon lengthwise, remove the seeds and pulp with a spoon.

-Cut the de-seeded bitter melon into thin slices.
+- Cut the de-seeded bitter melon into thin slices (half-moons).

-Crack the egg into the pan, mix it with the bitter melon and fry it by stirring.
+- Crack the egg into the pan, stir-fry to cook and mix with the bitter melon.